Understanding Suspension and Revocation

 - Check UKVI status: Immediately verify your licence status on the official Sponsor Register.

-- Communicate with workers: Notify affected sponsored staff promptly and explain the situation.
+- Communicate with workers: Notify affected sponsored staff promptly.
+If revoked, their visas will be curtailed to 60 days.

-- Freeze new hires: Immediately cease assigning any further CoS.
+- Freeze new hires: Immediately cease assigning any further CoS and inform HR and recruitment teams.

-- Conserve evidence: Preserve all relevant records (HR files, emails, audit logs).
+- Conserve evidence: Preserve all relevant records (HR files, emails, policy documents, audit logs).

 - Engage counsel: Fast-track legal help from corporate immigration specialists for a coordinated strategy.